GoogleCloudPlatform/community/tutorials/gke-node-agent-metrics-cloud-monitoring/index.md

         kubectl delete ds [IMAGE_NAME]

-1. Delete the cluster you created from the *Before you begin* section:
+1. Delete the cluster you created in the **Before you begin** section:

         gcloud container clusters delete [CLUSTER_NAME]